-Transfer applicants who are applying to AIC from another institution are accepted on a spaceavailable basis for both the fall and spring semester.
+Transfer applicants who are applying to AIC from another institution are accepted on a space-available basis for both the fall and spring semester.
 Transfer candidates will be evaluated for admission based on the record of their college studies.
-Transfer candidates, with or without reasonable accommodations, are expected to demonstrate academic readiness at the postsecondary level by submitting an official college transcript demonstrating a cumulative GPA of 2.5 or above (on a 4.0 scale).
+Transfer candidates, with or without reasonable accommodations, are expected to demonstrate academic readiness at the post-secondary level by submitting an official college transcript demonstrating a cumulative GPA of 2.5 or above (on a 4.0 scale).
 The preferred application deadline is March 15th for transfer students.

-A minimum grade of C+ or better is required in the following prerequisite courses in order for them to be transferred into AIC; courses marked with an asterisk (\) must have been completed within the last 5 years prior to admission:
+A minimum grade of C+ or better is required in the following prerequisite courses in order for them to be transferred into AIC; courses marked with an asterisk () must have been completed within the last 5 years prior to admission:

 BIO1200/1201 Anatomy & Physiology I w/Lab (4 cr.)
-SOC1100 Intro to Sociology BIO1210/1211 Anatomy & Physiology II w/Lab (4 cr.)
-PSY1401 Introduction to Psychology BIO2430/2431 Microbiology w/Lab (4 cr.)
-ENG1201/1601 English Composition I/Advanced First-Year Composition MAT1430 or Foundations of Statistics or Statistics PSY2302 ENG1202/1602 English Composition II/Advanced First-Year Composition and Literature CHE1210/1211 General Chemistry w/Lab (if applicable) CHE1210/1211 may be completed over the summer prior to the start of AIC classes or concurrently in fall of sophomore year along with the first nursing courses
+SOC1100 Intro to Sociology Anatomy & Physiology II w/Lab (4 cr.)
+BIO1210/1211 Introduction to Psychology PSY1401 Microbiology w/Lab (4 cr.)
+BIO2430/2431 Developmental Psychology PSY2450 English Composition I/Advanced First-Year Composition ENG1201/1601 Foundations of Statistics or Statistics MAT1430 or PSY2302 ENG1202/1602 English Composition II/Advanced First-Year Composition and Literature

+CHE1210/1211 General Chemistry w/Lab (if applicable)